ianozsvald/learning_text_transformer/README.md

 # Status

-First open release (Aug 2015), the docs need improving
+First open release (Aug 2015), the docs need improving.
+Python 3.4+ only (I belive, it can probably work with 'legacy' Python 2 easily enough but you'll have to figure that out).

 # License